gavinying/modpoll/README.md

 ### Publish data to MQTT broker

-This is a useful function of this new *modpoll* tool, which provides a simple way to publish collected modbus data to MQTT broker, so users can view data from a smart phone via a MQTT client.
+This is a useful function of this new *modpoll* tool, which provides a simple way to publish collected Modbus data to MQTT broker, so users can view data from a smart phone via a MQTT client.

 The following example uses a public MQTT broker `mqtt.eclipseprojects.io` for test purpose.
 You can also set up your own MQTT broker locally using [mosquitto](https://mosquitto.org/download/).